kasem-sm/SlimeKT/docs/api/auth/get_random_user.md

 | `Authorization` | Bearer Token <User Token>` |

-Fetches a random author to be displayed in Explore section.
+Fetches a random author to be displayed in the Explore section.

 ```
 {